 Written by a psychologist, the Soiling Solutions® protocol is the result of a more thorough examination of the brain mechanisms involved in bladder and bowel elimination.
 Through this approach, the child learns to reconnect his urge signals and voiding responses through Pavlovian Classical Conditioning.
 The power of the program is that it can all be done from home, by firm and loving parents.

-Using oral medication alone, as prescribed by many physicians and psychologists, may actually train more holding because of fear of accidents and negative parental and fear reaction.
+Using oral medication alone, as prescribed by many physicians and psychologists, may actually train more holding because of a fear of accidents and negative parental reactions.
 Oral medications take time to move through the digestive process, whereas enemas and suppositories cause the body to expel stool almost immediately making sitting and going more automatic with an accompanying sense of relief.

 For nurses and doctors: